bxparks/AceWire/README.md

 # AceWire

-Wrapper classes that provide a unified interface for different I2C implementations on Arduino platforms.
+Wrapper classes that provide a simple, unified interface for different I2C implementations on Arduino platforms.
 The code was initially part of the [AceSegment](https://github.com/bxparks/AceSegment) library, but was extracted into a separate library.
 It has 3 primary purposes:

-1 Allow client applications to easily select alternate I2C libraries instead of being locked into the pre-installed `<Wire.h>` library.
+1. Allow client applications to easily select alternate I2C libraries instead of being locked into the pre-installed `<Wire.h>` library.
 Alternative libraries may be desirable for various reasons:
-    * To use different GPIO pins, instead of `SDA` and `SCL`.
+    * To use different GPIO pins, instead of the hardware `SDA` and `SCL`.
     * To reduce flash and static memory consumption compared to `<Wire.h>`.
     * To use packet sizes larger than the default 32-bytes provided by AVR `<Wire.h>`.
-2 Prevent unnecessary flash memory consumption by preventing `AceSegment` from being forced to include `<Wire.h>` when it is not necessary.
+2. Prevent unnecessary flash memory consumption by preventing `AceSegment` from being forced to include `<Wire.h>` when it is not necessary.
     * Simply including the `<Wire.h>` header file causes memory consumption of the application to increase by 1140 bytes of flash and 113 bytes of static memory.
 This happens even if the application never uses anything defined